Porphyria cutanea tarda

-Patients who are diagnosed with PCT typically seek treatment following the development of photosensitivities causing blisters and erosions on exposed areas of the skin.
-This is usually observed in the face, hands, forearms, and lower legs.
-Healing is slow and leaves scarring.
-Though blisters are the most common skin manifestations of PCT, other skin manifestations include hyperpigmentation (similar to a tan) and hypertrichosis (mainly on the cheeks) also occur.
-PCT is a chronic condition, with external symptoms often subsiding and recurring as a result of multiple factors.
+Signs and symptoms

+PCT is typically characterised by fragile skin and sore blisters in areas of skin that receive higher levels of exposure to sunlight, such as the face and backs of the hands.
+These blisters burst easily resulting in erosions, crusts, and superficial ulcers.
+There is often associated darkened skin color and extra facial hair growth.
+Healing is typically slow, leading to scarring and milia, while changes such as hair loss, and alterations in nails may also occur.
+A slightly purplish tint may be seen around the eyes.
+Scleroderma-like thick skin may develop over fingers, scalp, behind the ears, at the back of the neck, or in the front of the chest.
+The urine may appear dark with a hint of reddishness.

 In addition to the skin lesions, chronic liver disease is very common in patients with sporadic PCT.
 This involves hepatic fibrosis (scarring of the liver), and inflammation.
 However, liver problems are less common in patients with the inherited form of the disease.
 Additionally, patients will often void a wine-red color urine with an increased concentration of uroporphyrin I due to their enzymatic deficiency.

 Vitamin, mineral, and enzyme deficiencies

-Certain vitamin and minerals deficiencies are common in people with porphyria cutanea tarda.
-The most common deficiencies are beta-Carotene, retinol, vitamin A and vitamin C. Beta-Carotene is required to synthesize vitamin A and vitamin A is needed to synthesize retinol.
-A lack of retinol-binding protein is due to a lack of retinol which is required to trigger its production.
+Certain vitamin and mineral deficiencies are common in people with porphyria cutanea tarda.
+The most common deficiencies are beta-Carotene, retinol, vitamin A and vitamin C. Beta-Carotene is required to synthesize vitamin A, and vitamin A is needed to synthesize retinol.
+A lack of retinol-binding protein is due to a lack of retinol, which is required to trigger its production.

 Porphyrins interact with iron, absorbing photons to create reactive oxygen species is the mechanism of action causing the itchy, painful blisters of PCT.
 The reactive oxygen species consume the skin antioxidants beta-carotene, vitamin E, and vitamin C. Supplementation of these three vitamins reduces the oxidation and potentially diminishes the severity of blister formation.
 No single one of the three vitamins can inhibit the damaging effects of oxidized porphyrins, specifically uroporphyrins and coproporphyrins, but all three working together synergistically are capable of neutralizing their damaging effects.